joequery/Vert-Flask/blog/posts/basics-c-pointers/TRANSCRIPT.md

 Basics of C Pointers (Transcript)
 =================================

 What is a pointer, and why are they important?
 ----------------------------------------------

 pointer == memory address
 pointer variable == variable that holds a memory address

+    int x = 10;

+The value 10 is stored in memory.
+We need to be able to reliably retrieve that value, so 10 is stored at a specific address.
+This address is equal to &x.
+To get the value at an address, we can use *.
+So *(&x) == x

 Things pointers make easy: